 Middle School

-Here are ten essay topics for middle school essays:
+Here are ten essay topics for students in grades 6 to 8:

 - The effects of bullying